what is asc 606

 Step 2.
 Identify the Performance Obligations in the Contract:

-In this step, the distinct and separate performance obligation obligations within the contract are identified.
+This step identifies the distinct and separate performance obligation obligations within the contract.
 Performance obligations are promises to transfer goods or services to the customer.
-For example, in the software subscription contract, the performance obligations may include providing access to the software platform, offering customer support, and delivering software updates.
+The software subscription contract includes providing access to the software, offering customer support, and delivering updates.

 Step 3.
 Determine the Transaction Price:

-The transaction price is the amount of consideration the business expects to receive in exchange for fulfilling the performance obligations.
-It includes fixed amounts, variable consideration (such as discounts or incentives), any costs incurred and any consideration payable to the customer.
+The transaction price is what the business expects to get for completing its promised services or products.
+It includes set amounts, variable payments like discounts, costs incurred, and any payments owed to the customer.
 For example, the software company determines that the transaction price for the one-year subscription is $1,200.

 Step 4.
 Allocate the Transaction Price:

-If the contract includes multiple performance obligations, the transaction price must be allocated to each obligation based on their relative standalone selling prices.
+If a contract has several tasks, the price should be divided among them according to their individual selling prices.
 This ensures that revenue is recognized appropriately for each obligation.
-For example, the software company determines that the standalone selling prices for access to the software platform, customer support, and software updates are $900, $200, and $100, respectively.
+The software company has set prices for its services.
+Access to the platform costs $900.
+Customer support is $200.
+Software updates are $100.
 The transaction price remaining performance obligations is allocated accordingly.

 Step 5.
 Recognize Revenue when the Entity Satisfies the Performance Obligation:

-Revenue is recognized when the business satisfies each performance obligation by transferring control of the promised goods or services to the customer.
+Revenue is recorded when a business delivers the promised goods or services to the customer, fulfilling its obligations.
 This typically occurs when the customer can use and receive the benefits of the goods or services delivered.
-For example, as the software company provides access to the platform, delivers customer support, and releases software updates over the one-year subscription period, revenue is progressively recognized as each performance obligation is satisfied.
+The software company makes money over a year from subscriptions.
+It provides access to the platform, customer support, and software updates.
+The company recognizes revenue when each service is completed.

 Conclusion

-ASC 606 brings significant changes to revenue recognition practices, emphasizing a detailed approach and compliance with standardized guidelines.
-Understanding ASC 606 is crucial for professionals in Revenue Operations to ensure accurate financial reporting.
+ASC 606 significantly changes revenue recognition practices, emphasizing a detailed approach and compliance with standardized guidelines.
+Understanding ASC 606 is crucial for Revenue Operations professionals to ensure accurate financial reporting.

 Key takeaways: